sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

   ]
 }
  ```
- #### asset
+ #### assets
  The name of the asset the field used in the constraint.

  #### name
  The name of the field used for the constraint.

  #### type
- The data type of the constraint, mostly commonly continuous or categorical
+ The data type of the constraint, most commonly continuous or categorical

  #### values
  These are the values to break up runs into.